Skip to main content

 • Gets the Port of San Diego closer to achieving one of our key clean air goals – 100 percent zero-emission cargo handling equipment by 2030, ahead of California Air Resources Board (CARB) regulations.

-• Will be supported by a solar-powered microgrid right on the terminal.
+• Supported by a solar-powered microgrid right on the terminal.

 Contact us at maritimeinfo@portofsandiego.org or 619.686.6300 to learn more about how we can do the heavy lifting for you.